sahilmandoliya/customChip/README.md

-# Custom Chip Input Component with Image and Dropdown selection
+# Custom Chip Input Component with Image and Dropdown selection.